obestwalter/mau-mau/docs/guide/installation.md

 ## ... from .zip file

-On the [releases page](https://github.com/obestwalter/mau-mau/releases/) you can download zip archives and install them like:
+On the [releases page](https://github.com/obestwalter/mau-mau/releases/) you can download zip archives and install them by typing on the command line:

     $ pip install </path/to/downloaded/zip/archive>